 Lotsa Helping Hands

-FCA’s Lotsa Helping Hands is a free online tool for caregivers to organize care and communicate with other family members, friends and neighbors.
+Lotsa Helping Hands is a free online tool for caregivers to organize care and communicate with other family members, friends, and neighbors.

-This fact sheet was prepared by Family Caregiver Alliance and funded by the California Department of Mental Health.
-Written by Pauline Boss and based on her books, Ambiguous Loss (Harvard University Press, 2000), Family Stress Management (Sage, 2002), and Loss, Trauma, and Resilience (W. W. Norton, 2006). © 2008 Family Caregiver Alliance.
+This fact sheet was prepared by Family Caregiver Alliance and written by Pauline Boss and based on her books, Ambiguous Loss (Harvard University Press, 2000), Family Stress Management (Sage, 2002), and Loss, Trauma, and Resilience (W. W. Norton, 2006). ©2008 Family Caregiver Alliance.
 All rights reserved.